 Hispanic Heritage Month

-Celebrating Hispanic Heritage Month, Bigeye insights interns Camila Swanson and Jorge Sedano reflect on their own experiences as multicultural consumers.
+Celebrating Hispanic Heritage Month, guest hosts Camila Swanson and Jorge Sedano reflect on their experiences as multicultural consumers.
 Including candid interviews with friends and family members, the team examines influencer marketing and how Hispanic consumers are depicted in ads.
-We hear why ads on Spanish-language media can be more memorable, and the ways Hispanic consumers most commonly retain their families’ cultures and traditions.
+We hear why ads in Spanish-language media can be more memorable, and the ways Hispanic consumers most commonly retain their families’ cultures and traditions.